the truth about catnip

-Rest assured that catnip is safe for your cat.
-Catnip is a plant in the same family as mint—you can even grow it in your garden to have a ready supply for play time!
-The compound in catnip that causes your cats to seem so frenzied is called nepetalactone.
+Rest assured that it is safe for your cat.
+Catnip is a plant in the same family as mint - you can even grow it in your garden to have a ready supply for playtime!
+The compound in it that causes your cats to seem so frenzied is called nepetalactone.
 When inhaled, the compound stimulates the olfactory bulb, which then sends a signal to the amygdala (responsible for emotional responses) and the hypothalamus, which controls behavioral responses.

 The result is (usually) a very, very happy cat.
 Cats exposed to catnip will roll around, rubbing their chin, face and body on anything and everything.
-Sometimes they’ll vocalize, sometimes they’ll gobble up the catnip and sometimes they’ll do headover rolls and shake their heads.
-Long story short: cats find catnip extremely pleasurable.
+Sometimes they’ll vocalize, sometimes they’ll gobble it up and sometimes they’ll do headover rolls and shake their heads.
+Long story short: cats find it extremely pleasurable.

 Sadly, not all cats are susceptible to the effects of nepetalactone.
 Only about 75% of cats will respond to catnip.
 The other quarter finds nothing special about it.
 Whether or not your cat responds comes down to genetics—the trait has to be passed down from a parent.
 In addition, kittens will not respond to catnip, as cats aren’t susceptible to its power until they are about 6 to 8 weeks old.

 Before you bust out your cat’s stash, I have three caveats: